What Are The 5 Great Lakes

 Lake Ontario: The Easternmost Jewel

 Lake Ontario, the easternmost of the Great Lakes, is smaller than the others but still a significant body of water.
 It’s known for its stunning scenery, including picturesque cliffs, charming towns, and extensive shorelines.
 The lake supports a diverse range of fish species, although it has faced challenges from invasive species and pollution.
-Its proximity to major cities like Toronto and Rochester makes it a vital transportation hub and recreational destination.
+Practically speaking, its proximity to major cities like Toronto and Rochester makes it a vital transportation hub and recreational destination.
 The lake plays a significant role in regulating regional climate and supports a wide variety of wildlife.
 Like other Great Lakes, it’s essential to continue conservation efforts to maintain the health and sustainability of this valuable resource.

 Key Features of Lake Ontario: